teivah/algodeck/README.md

 Michael A. Nielsen, "Augmenting Long-term Memory"

-Thus, using Anki is a great way to prepare your algorithm & data structure interview.
+Using **Anki is a great way to prepare your algorithm & data structure interview**.
 Here is a flashcard example:

 ![](res/anki.png)